mdfaizan0/project-tycoon/devlogs/DevLog#0.md

 ![Auction Panel - The split-screen auction interface with property details and bidding controls](./images/mockup_7_auction_panel.png)

 ![Board Center Detail - Close-up of the modern logo and abstract cityscape artwork in the center](./images/mockup_8_center_detail.png)

-**Why mockups matter:** They help me (and anyone following along) understand if the vision is actually achievable.
-They also serve as reference points when I start building the 3D assets in Phase 6.